gioelemo/MaxwellFDTD.jl/README.md

 As in the previous example, we can also see here that the additive source is added at the TSFS boundary (at index 50).
 The "wave" is then propagated until the interface between the free-space and the dielectric region (at index 100) where one part get reflected and the other part continues into the dielectric region.
 In this case we start to introduce loss directly at the start of the dielectric region (and not later as done in the previous example) in the simulation, this the magnitude of the wave start to decrease.

-It is also possible to observe that at the left part of the computational domain, the wave is not reflected.
+Also here, tt is possible to observe that at the left part of the computational domain, the wave is not reflected.
 This is due to the use of Absorbing Boundary Conditions (ABC).